shieldgenerator7/CreatureCombat/CreatureCombatTerritory.md

 # Gameplay

+There’s 4 phases to each round:

+-   Round Begin
+-   Deploy
+-   Combat
+-   Round End

 ## Round Begin

 Deal 5 land cards into the space between players.

 ## Deploy Creatures

 Each player deploys any number of their ready creatures to the 5 lands.
-They can spread them out however they wish.
-They can add any number of creatures to each land.
+You can spread them out however you wish.
+You can add any number of creatures to each land.
+You don’t have to deploy all your creatures.
+You don’t have to deploy creatures to each land.

 To deploy a creature, place it face down in front of the land you wish to deploy it to.
+If you deploy multiple creatures to the same land, place them in the same pile.

 ## Combat